Say and Play Family

 Drooling and Speech Therapy

-January 7, 2009 pixeljuice
+January 7, 2009 Stephanie Sigal M.A.
+CCC-SLP

-Why does my child drool and what can I do to help him?
+Why does my child drool, and what can I do to help him?

-It is normal for children to drool prior to 18-24 months when they have not fully developed the muscles of the jaw, lips and tongue.
+It is normal for children to drool prior to 18-24 months when they have not fully developed the muscles of the jaw, lips, and tongue.
 This weakness can also affect speech intelligibility.

 Low muscle tone in the mouth may result in drooling due to: